 Secrets of success

-Temperature: Not fussy, though keep during 50°F or above in winter.
+Temperature: Not fussy, but keep at 50°F or above in winter.

 Air humidity: Mist leaves frequently.

-Repotting: Repot in open each year.
+Repotting: Repot in spring every year.

-Propagation: Divide plants during repotting time.
+Propagation: Divide plants at repotting time.

 C. papyrus